RichardCByrne/CI-MS3-Floral-Reef/README.md

     -   Best Practices: 100
     -   SEO: 100

+### Responsiveness Testing

+-   The website was viewed on a variety of devices including Desktop, Laptop, Moto G3, Picel 3a XL, iPhone 6s, iPhone7, iPhone 8 & iPhoneX.
+-   The website is responsive on all device sizes.

 ### Security Testing

 -   Unauthorised access to secure pages returns the user to 404.html.
 -   Incorrect login details returns an user-friendly error, and reloads the page.
 -   Database code injection by search bar is prevented against by using regular expressions and by using the .isalspha() method in Python.
 -   Website uses HTTPS.
+-   Users can only edit flowers that they themselves have created.
+-   Users can change their password without verification.
+This is addressed in the roadmap.
+-   All data, including user-submitted content is editible via the MongoDB database.

 ### Further Testing

--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   Try/except syntax is used to redirect the user to 404.html if anything goes wrong.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 -   All HTML was auto-formatted using VSCode's built in formatter.